China, Japan seek warmer ties against backdrop of U.S. trade friction

 “Through this visit, I want to raise relations between the two countries to a new level,” Abe said ahead of his departure.

-Abe will meet Premier Li Keqiang on Thursday and attend a reception to mark the 40th anniversary of a peace and friendship treaty.
+Abe will meet Premier Li Keqiang and attend a reception to mark the 40th anniversary of a peace and friendship treaty.
 Both sides hope more visits will follow.

 “If Xi promises to come to Japan next year, that would be very big,” said Kiyoyuki Seguchi, research director at the Canon Institute for Global Studies in Tokyo.